INS No. 122

 Typical applications include beverages, confectionery, bakery, dairy fats and oil, meat, seafood, snacks, dry mixes and seasonings, fruit preparation, convenient food, flavors, and pharmaceuticals.

-The Codex Alimentarius Commission has finalized authorization of Azorubine (Carmoisine) use in soups and broths (food category number 12.5) with a maximum proposed level (MPL) of 50 mg/kg and flavored fluid milk drinks (food category number 1.1.4) with a MPL of 150 mg/kg, as noted in the General Standard of Food Additives.
+The Codex Alimentarius Commission has finalized authorization of Azorubine (INS No. 122) use in 7 food categories, including soups and broths, flavored fluid milk drinks, chewing gum, decorations, toppings (non-fruit) and sweet sauces, hard candy, nougats and marzipans, and soft candy, as noted in the General Standard of Food Additives.
 Many other applications of Azorubine (Carmoisine) as a color additive in foods and beverages have been proposed and are pending authorization, following completion of the review and comments process.
-Most applications are at Step 7 of the Step Process with few at Step 4 of the Process.
-The MPL for most of these applications range from 200-500 ppm, with few exceptions of lower limits in selected types of foods.

 EFSA Panel on Food Additives and Nutrient Sources added to Food (ANS); Scientific Opinion on the re-evaluation of Azorubine/Carmoisine (E 122) as a food additive on request the European Commission.
 EFSA Journal 2009; 7(11):1332.
 [40 pp.].
 Available online